MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 ---

-## Section 3: Tab Autocomplete — Real-Time Code Suggestions
+## Tab Autocomplete — Real-Time Code Suggestions

 While the inline assistant requires explicit prompts, **tab autocomplete** runs continuously as you type.
 Zed's AI watches your code and suggests the next logical lines—without you asking.